mindfulness-at-the-computer/mindfulness-at-the-computer/docs/design/theory-and-background.md

 This application focuses on mindfulness, resting, and stepping away from the computer (maybe going outside), rather than on getting things done and being effective.

-People spending a lot time in front of the computer can benefit from this application.
+People spending a lot of time in front of the computer can benefit from this application.